TritonDataCenter/manatee/docs/user-guide.md

 Once you've figured out the node that has the largest xlog location, then that node will become the new primary of the shard.
 Follow these steps:

-* You'll want to delete the file pointed to by the config key `SyncStateCheckerCfg.cookielocation` that's in the sitter config on disk first.
+* Delete the file pointed to by the config key `SyncStateCheckerCfg.cookielocation` that's in the sitter config on disk first.
 * Ensure that all other Manatee nodes in the shard are down.
 You should have